dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

 ``limbs.paw``
 =============

-Will create a full featured bendy and stretchy paw depending on the user defined options.
+Will create a full featured bendy and stretchy paw depending on the user-defined options.

 Requirement: A chain of four or five connected bones (thigh, shin, paw, *optional* digit, toe).